Sister Edith Bogue

 "After I've written it I go back and ask myself, what would somebody who doesn't know about Benedictines, or isn't Catholic, or isn't even Christian, need to know here," she said.
 "I want it to be accessible to a freshman who's unchurched, and who can learn something out of the faith of the Sisters who founded this college."

-She started the column because she wanted to see more Catholic identity in the Cable.
+She started the column because she wanted to see more Catholic identity in the Script.

 "Sometimes the Holy Spirit just grabs you.
 It grabbed me and said, 'you do something about it.' "